Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * removed Dn from robotType, because mapDriveLetterDn will be needed in most cases anyway
 * new documentation page about object model
 * added Z parameter for CoreXZ
+* to finish the current release for a stable version, I postpone the following capabilities to the next release: 5BarParScara, handling continuous axis, complete object model, most robotType templates (draft versions are created)

 # Configuring a Robot printer